rembold-cs151-master/SecLeaderProb_Str/README.md

-# SecLeaderProb_Str
+# Section Leader Pair Problem: Strings
-A problem for section leaders to work on in pairs emphasizing string manipulations
+A problem for section leaders to work on in pairs.
+This week emphasizing string manipulations.